What is Systems Synthetic and Quantitative Biology?

 - Notable for his work in synthetic biology toolkits and microbial systems biology is Adam Arkin.

-Ph.D. in SSQB: Eligibility and Admission Requirements
+PhD in Systems Synthetic and Quantitative Biology: Eligibility and Admission Requirements

 Educational Qualification Requirements